-Stereotype replacement: Recognizing a negative assumption you have made and replacing it with a positive example.
+Stereotypic imaging: Replace a negative assumption you made with a positive example.

 Individuation: Think of a person individually; don't apply beliefs that may come from biased generalizations of a group.

 Debiasing (cont'd.)

 Perspective taking: Think about how it would feel if (or how it felt when) someone assumed something about you based on your looks.